Year 5 2023 - 2024

 We use class dojo as a way of communicating with parents.
 You may also get any relevant updates on here too.

-Our topic for this term is: Traders and Invaders
+Our topic for this term is: South American Adventure

 PE is scheduled each Monday (indoor) and Friday (outdoor).
 Please read this term's newsletter for more details about what to bring to school.
 We ask that all items of clothing brought into school are clearly named.

-Maths - Homework is set on Maths Flex on Friday and is to be completed and submitted by the following Wednesday.
+Maths - Homework is set on Friday and is to be completed and submitted by the following Wednesday.

 There will be six pieces of optional homework suggested every half term.
 These will directly link to our school values and will support your child’s learning in different subjects within the curriculum.
 Tasks can be completed at any point in the half term and completed work will be celebrated in school.
 Please note, these tasks are completely optional but have been planned to provide a broad range of activities that the children will enjoy.